Of all the photography techniques that you need to learn as a photographer, Composition is arguably the most important.

-However vague you think this is, you have this feeling too.
+However vague you think this is, you do have this feeling.

-If you don’t have this feeling, then you are not really interested in photography, or you are not engaged in the location where you are.
+If you don’t have this feeling, then it might be because you are not really interested in photography, or you are not engaged in the location where you are.

 You may also be suffering other stresses that mask out the feeling.

-For example, stressing out over trying to get a killer image will mask out the feeling, so you really need to relax when you are out taking photographs, even if you do want to take that killer image.
+Stressing out over trying to get a killer image can kill any moments of inspiration.
+You really need to relax when you are out taking photographs, and stop worrying about not getting the shot.

 But what if I never get this feeling, then what?

-When I have that ‘moment’, it’s good photographic discipline to stop, and then work out what it is that made me have that ‘moment’.
+That discipline involves stopping, and then working out what it is that made you have that ‘moment’.

-I repeat, what about me?
-What if I don’t get these feelings?
+I repeat, what if I don’t get these feelings?

 Just open your mind, try new stuff, and be creative.

-If this still confuses you, then make sure you ask a question in the comments section down below.
+If this still confuses you in any way, make sure you ask a question in the comments section down below.
+Don’t be shy!

 If you ignore that feeling, then you are missing out on the opportunity to create a compelling, visually aesthetic photograph.